zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 3. Tell __React__ about these updates by re-rendering

-Ok, so the easy way to tell react about these updates is simply to re-render the entire application.
+Ok, so the easy way to tell React about these updates is simply to re-render the entire application.
 While this is a pretty non-performant practice, its fine for now.
 It is also fairly straightforward.

-Since our __ReactDom.render()__ call is wrapped in a export function called render, in our `./src/index.js`.
-Then we just need to call render from our dispatch method in createStore.
+Since our __ReactDom.render()__ call is wrapped in a export function called render in our `./src/index.js`, then we just need to call render from our dispatch method in createStore.
 So we need to do the following:

 In our `./src/createStore.js` we need to import the `render()` function from our `./src/index.js` file and uncomment the `render()` function closure in the `dispatch()` function.
 So ultimately our `./src/createStore.js` file looks like the following.